 Media Navigation Controls

 The video frame slider lets you quickly scroll through frames in a video asset.
 Below the frame slider are a range of controls to let you play, skip and navigate through media.
 Notice that the navigation controls are not displayed in single images files, as well as any media with only 1 frame.
+Icon descriptions:

-Issue threads can be filtered by Resolved and Unresolved issues.
+- Issue threads can be filtered by Resolved and Unresolved issues.

 - Open the Issues pane by clicking the Issues icon.

-- Add a comment on the issue.
+- Add a comment to the issue.

-- If you selected ‘Pin on canvass’ in step 3, click the desired location on the canvas.
+- If you selected ‘Pin on canvass’ in Step 3, click the desired location on the canvas.

 - Click Create issue.